I have a domain, now what?

 What is WordPress?

 WordPress is considered one of the easiest to use content management systems thanks to a very friendly interface.
 In other words, it allows anyone to create, edit and maintain the content and functionality of a website.
+It often comes bundled with a web hosting package.

 What is a website builder?

 A website builder is a tool that enables you to build a fully functional website even if you have no technical skills.
 That’s because it usually doesn’t require manual code editing.
+If you subscribe to a website builder, web hosting will be included as part of the package.

 Ready to build your site?
 Here’s how you can do it: